parthpatel002/AI_Assignments/AI_Assignment_1/README.md

 # AI_Assignment_1

+## Introduction/Problem Statement:

+The given problem asks to find the optimal path that should be followed by a vacuum cleaner (starting from a given random position) in a `N*N (N=10)` room to clean all the dirty tiles and rest at any one corner of the room.
+The cost of moving `1` step (`MR,ML,MU,MD`) is `2` units, and cost to clean a tile is `1` unit.
+We have to use **uninformed search techniques like BFS and IDS** to solve the problem.

+## File Description

 This folder contains my solution for assignment 1 of on-campus Artificial Intelligence (BITS F444) course.
 The file description is as follows:

 1. `Programming Assignment 1.pdf`: It contains the problem statement, and functionalities to be included in the solution.
 It also specifies the design of the GUI interface.